MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-service-principal-auth.md

 * [Client secret credential](#client-secret-credential)
 * [Client certificate credential](#client-certificate-credential)

 For more information, see [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals).
+For troubleshooting service principal authentication issues, refer to the [troubleshooting service principal authentication](/azure/developer/java/sdk/troubleshooting-authentication-service-principal) documentation.

 ## Create a service principal with the Azure CLI